Kenya Standard Gauge Railway: Location

 This section, measuring 267 km, stretching from Naivasha to Kisumu, on the eastern shores of Lake Victoria, is contracted to China Communications Construction Company, at a budgeted cost of KSh.
 380 billion (US$3.8 billion), borrowed from China Exim Bank.
-Loan papers between Kenya and China were scheduled for signatures in September 2018, but were deferred until a commercial viability study is conducted on the entire Mombasa–Kisumu railway.
+Loan papers between Kenya and China were scheduled for signatures in September 2018, but were deferred until a commercial viability study is conducted on the entire Mombasa–Kisumu railway..

+Construction of phase 2B was launched in March 2026 near Suswa, at terminus of the current railway.